-And aside from the taste, many people come here and bring their guests because they have a much nicer physical restaurant, among other Bacolod restaurants serving inasal.
+And aside from the taste, many people come to the Chicken House and bring their guests because they have a much nicer physical restaurant, among other Bacolod restaurants serving Bacolod chicken inasal.
 They have an air conditioned area, too, that can become a function room if you want your gathering to be exclusive.
 But you just have to pay an extra 10% on your bill if you occupy the aircon room.

 Aida’s Manokan was the first choice among the most favorite in the Bacolod chicken inasal in the event, perhaps because their chicken is so flavorful.
 It was cooked just right.
 And you see, Bacolod chicken inasal has a rather sour taste brought about by the vinegar.
 It is NOT marinated in soy sauce, so the flesh remains white.
 Vinegar is just combined with several other ingredients, including ginger, but it is not colored.